mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 **ANTIMATTER BOMB-PUMPED TORPEDO**
 This torpedo contains a small antimatter device that is detonated prior to impact, charging a directed particle beam.
-Due to the ‘stand-off’ nature of its attack, point defence against this torpedo suffers DM-2.
+Due to the ‘stand-off' nature of its attack, point defence against this torpedo suffers DM-2.
 Defences that work against particle beams – such as armour – can be used against this torpedo.